utahrobotics/utah-lunabotics-2026/mujoco-sim/README.md

 Additionally, starting the simulation this way launches the code for the lunabot, which is connected to the simulation environment so that the wheels will move when commanded to by the ```motor_ctrl``` task, actuators will move when commanded to by the v3_pico task, and sensor inputs for lidars and imus will be simulated by using Mujoco's rangefinder and accelerometer sensors respectively.

-*Currently only the motor_ctrl task is connected, no sensor inputs or actuators yet*
+*Currently only the motor_ctrl and actuators work, and the localizer has a stub to just directly know where it is*

 * Run the simulation by calling ```make sim```, this command may re build the entire project because mujoco requires using a different linker.